csdq777/Lotus/README.md

 </p>

 ## Code
-You can choice:

 *X*: The input consists solely of a source language sentence.

 *X_D*: The input consists of a source language sentence and its corresponding exact match word.

-*X_S*: The input consists of three in-context examples(parallel sentence), followed by a source language sentence..
+*X_S*: The input consists of three in-context examples(parallel sentence), followed by a source language sentence.

 *X_S_D_exact*: The input consists of three in-context examples, each with its corresponding exact match word, followed by a source language sentence and its corresponding exact match word.

 *X_S_D_exact_fuzzy*: The input consists of three in-context examples, each with its corresponding exact match word, followed by a source language sentence and its corresponding exact match word and n times fuzzy match.